denevell/Natch-Android/README.md

 * Use a lower resource hungry emulator in the docker container.
 * UI TEST: I should be able to press more to see more threads
-* I should be able to press more to see more posts
+* UI TEST: I should be able to press more to see more posts

 ## Ice-box